Making a Will should not be left to old age. If you want your assets to go to the people or charities that you want, you must make a Will.

 Our Wills Department are able to prepare your Will, if you not have one, or amend your Will if your circumstances change (for instance in the event of a marriage, divorce, separation or the birth of children or grandchildren).

 If you haven’t made a Will, the law dictates how your assets must be divided.
 If you are married or in a civil partnership, your spouse or partner may not inherit all your assets.
-If you are not married or not in a civil partnership, your partner will not inherit any assets by right and if you are single with no close family, all assets could pass to the state.
+If you are not married or not in a civil partnership, your partner will not inherit your assets by right and if you are single with no close family, all assets could pass to the State.